 Sure, bathrooms sometimes smell unpleasant.
 But in a customer-facing company, such as a restaurant or shopping center, odors can negatively affect business.
-If you're noticing odors in your commercial bathrooms that seem to be out of the ordinary, you may want to have a Roto-Rooter expert take a look.
+If you're noticing odors in your commercial bathrooms, you may want to have a Roto-Rooter expert take a look.
 In the meantime, check out these frequently asked questions to see if you can solve your toilet odor issue on your own:

 There is a foul odor every time a toilet is flushed.
 What's the problem and what can I do about it?